-While projecting the data into a set of dimensions, we may select an appropriate hierarchy level for each dimension

-"Compute total sales per productID"

-Vs

-- "Compute total sales per product-category"

-In the second query, sales of different productIDs that all belong to the same category e.g. "Milk" will be accumulated together in the same "coordinate" (value) of the category dimension
+- When projecting data into a set of dimensions, it is common to select an appropriate hierarchy level for each dimension based on the analysis being performed. - "Compute total sales per productID"Vs - "Compute total sales per product-category" - In the second query, sales of different productIDs that all belong to the same category e.g. "Milk" will be accumulated together in the same "coordinate" (value) of the category dimension